 On occasion, artists may be chosen directly by the Artist Selection Committee.
 Direct selection may be useful on projects where an urgent timeline, low budget, or very specific project requirements exist.
 It is possible that this artist would come from a pre-qualified list.
-Approval of City Commission and the City Purchasing Agent must be secured to utilize this selection method.
+Approval of City Commission must be secured to utilize this selection method.